jsevenheck/cap-typescript/README.md

 To collect coverage for the backend run `npm run test --workspace srv -- --coverage`.

+## Authentication & Authorization

+* Local profiles keep mocked users (including the HR roles and company attributes) so day-to-day development does not require cloud credentials.
+* The CAP runtime is configured for IAS (`cds.security.identity`) and AMS (`cds.requires.auth.ams`).
+The generated AMS DCL files live in `srv/ams`; run `npm run ams:generate --workspace srv` whenever CDS annotations change.
+* During deployment bind both the IAS (`identity` service, `application` plan) and AMS (`authorization` service, `application` plan) instances to the CAP service and approuter.
+The MTA project also ships a dedicated AMS policy deployer module that uploads the generated DCL bundle from `srv/ams`.

 ## Deployment

-* `mta.yaml` has been rewritten for the Node.js runtime (`type: nodejs` for the service module) while keeping the existing database deployer, approuter, and HTML5 repository modules.
+* `mta.yaml` now provisions `cap-ts-ias` and `cap-ts-ams` service instances alongside the existing database, destination, connectivity, HTML5 repo, and logging services.
 * Static UI build artefacts are served by the CAP service and the approuter via the `srv-api` destination.
-* The approuter configuration forwards `/odata/*` to the CAP service and exposes the UI as the welcome route.
+* The approuter configuration forwards `/odata/*` to the CAP service, enforces IAS authentication on all routes, and exposes the UI as the welcome route.

 ## Java → TypeScript mapping